-Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions) Registered Investment Companies 24 \$639 0 \$0 Other Pooled Investment Vehicles 0 0 0 \$0 Other Accounts 0 0 0 \$0
+Type of Accounts Total Number Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions) Registered Investment Companies 24 \$639 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0

 Portfolio Manager Fund Ownership.
 The Funds are required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.
-As of October 31, 2023, Mr. Brokaw and Mr. Pestrichelli each beneficially owned Shares of each of the YieldMaxTM AAPL Option Income Strategy ETF, YieldMaxTM AMD Option Income Strategy ETF, YieldMaxTM AMZN Option Income Strategy ETF, YieldMaxTM COIN Option Income Strategy ETF, YieldMaxTM DIS Option Income Strategy ETF, YieldMaxTM GOOGL Option Income Strategy ETF, YieldMaxTM MSFT Option Income Strategy ETF, YieldMaxTM NFLX Option Income Strategy ETF, YieldMaxTM NVDA Option Income Strategy ETF, YieldMaxTM PYPL Option Income Strategy ETF, YieldMaxTM SQ Option Income Strategy ETF, YieldMaxTM NVDA Option Income Strategy ETF, and YieldMaxTM XOM Option Income Strategy ETF in the range of \$1-\$10,000.
-Mr. Ragauss and Ms. Duan did not own shares of the Funds.
+As of the date of this SAI, YieldMaxTM KWEB Option Income Strategy ETF, YieldMaxTM Gold Miners Option Income Strategy ETF, YieldMaxTM XBI Option Income Strategy ETF, and YieldMaxTM TLT Option Income Strategy ETF had not commenced operations and no Shares were owned by the portolfio managers.
+As of October 31, 2023, Mr. Brokaw beneficially owned Shares of YieldMaxTM Innovation Option Income Strategy ETF in the range of \$1-\$10,000 and Mr. Pestrichelli beneficially owned Shares of the YieldMaxTM Innovation Option Income Strategy ETF in the range of \$1-\$10,000.
+Mr. Ragauss and Ms. Duan did not own shares of the Fund.